-[See here an excerpt from Chapter 1 of “Generation Zero: Founding Fathers, HiddenHistories and the Making of Soccer in America,“ a manuscript now in the final editing stage and scheduled for publication in 2021.]
+[See here an excerpt from Chapter 5 of “Generation Zero: Founders, Framers and Two Chaotic Decades that Forged a Soccer Nation,“ a manuscript now in the final-editing stage and scheduled for publication in late 2021.]

 [See here an archival excerpt from The Harold Herald, the world’s first blog, a form I invented in the early 1990s.
 Yeah, I did… One of the things that made the HH special, and thereby transcend the as-yet-created blog genre, was a stable of talented contributors.
 Dave Rose was one of these, and here we reprint one of my favorite bits of his, first published circa 1995, when global CO2 levels were still rather quaint.
 Many have recognized The Small Batch as rivival of The Herald.
 See more archival tidbits here, here and here.
 It’s more accurate to call TSB a spiritual godchild of HH.]